What is allergic rhinitis?

 Allergic rhinitis cannot be prevented.
-You can help your symptoms by avoiding the things that you are allergic, including:
+You can help your symptoms by avoiding the things that cause your symptoms.

-- Keeping windows closed.
+- Keep windows closed.
 This is especially important during high-pollen seasons.

 You can also avoid things that can make your symptoms worse, such as:

 - Tobacco smoke

 Allergic rhinitis treatment

 Several medicines can be used to treat allergies.
 Nasal steroids are often the most effective treatment.
 Your doctor will help you determine what medicine is best for you depending on your symptoms, age, and overall health.
 If you are pregnant, your doctor will advise what medications are safe for you to take.
 Some allergy symptoms during pregnancy are a naturally occurring part of being pregnant and not allergic rhinitis.